eclipse/mosaic.website/content/docs/building_scenarios/_index.md

 ## Traffic Simulator Configuration

 The generated files for the used traffic simulator are placed into the folder named after that simulator, e. g. `sumo` .
-For example, the `<scenarioName>.sumo.cfg` describes the main configuration of the SUMO simulator, which should refer to a network file and a route file:
+For example, the `<scenarioName>.sumocfg` describes the main configuration of the SUMO simulator, which should refer to a network file and a route file:

 ```xml
 <configuration>